nblt/F-SAM/readme.md

 The code is the official implementation of our CVPR 2024 paper [Friendly Sharpness-Aware Minimization](https://arxiv.org/html/2403.12350v1).

-In this work, we reveal that the full gradient component in SAM’s adversarial perturbation does not contribute to generalization and, in fact, has undesirable effects.
-We then propose an efficient variant to mitigate these effects and further enhance the generalization performance of SAM.
+In this work, we reveal that the full gradient component in SAM’s adversarial weight perturbation does not contribute to generalization and, in fact, has undesirable effects.
+We then propose an efficient variant to mitigate these effects and solely utilize batch-wise stochastic gradient noise for weight perturbation.
+It further enhances the generalization performance of SAM and provides a fresh understanding on SAM's practical success.

 ![Illustration of F-SAM](fsam.png)